 A Future On The Global Stage

-Though he was up a formidable knockout artist and one of the most experienced lightweights in The Home Of Martial Arts, the man from Milan dominated the bout and maintained his 100-percent finishing record with a victory via third-round rear-naked choke.
+Though he was up against a formidable knockout artist and one of the promotion’s most experienced lightweights, the Moldovan dominated the bout and maintained his 100 percent finishing rate with a victory via third-round rear-naked choke.